LeNPaul/PyBody/README.md

 ### Current Progress

 There are plans to do a complete rebuild of this project, from the ground up.
 Django will be the web framework used on the backend.

+### Project Timeline

+* Phase 1:
+  * Build django web framework.
+  * Build a basic GUI for the application.